85 Sankey Street

 - Passive aggressive behaviour

-My fee for a 60 minute counselling session is £35.
+My fee for a 60 minute counselling session is £40.
 This includes the cost of hiring the therapy room so if you were unable to make the appointment I ask for 24 hours notice of cancellation if at all possible.
-I can also offer a free 30 minute consultation to help you decide if counselling is right for you.
+I can also offer a free 30 minute face to face consultation to help you decide if counselling is right for you.

 I have a personal interest in the idea of loss – which includes the loss of a person (bereavement), loss of a relationship and loss of ‘what might have been’.
 I have found that people can become very unhappy about the loss of what they thought their life would be like and I have been able to work with them to enable them to come to an understanding and acceptance of what life is actually like for them.
 This has resulted in a better peace of mind and the strength to carry on.